 - To the butter mixture, gradually add half the flour mixture then half the milk mixture.
 Repeat with remaining flour then milk and mix until incorporated.

 - Pour batter into prepared pan then smooth batter evenly.
-Bake in preheated oven 1 hour and 15 to 20 minutes or until a wooden skewer inserted into the center comes out clean.
+Bake in preheated oven 1 hour and 15 to 20 minutes or until a wooden skewer inserted into the center comes with a few moist crumbs.

 - Allow cake to cool in pan 15 minutes.
 Remove cake from pan to a plate or serving dish and cool completely.